sam9111/markdown-accessibility-helper/README.md

 In the with section of your workflow file, you can provide your Azure endpoint and key as secrets to access the Azure Computer Vision Resource.

 You can also specify another language for alt text generation with the language parameter.
 The default language is English.

+## Future Plans

+- [ ] Use [markdownlint](https://github.com/DavidAnson/markdownlint) to check and fix other linting issues in markdown files.
+- [ ] Add support for other image formats like SVG.
+- [ ] Add support for other languages for alt text generation using other models.
+- [ ] Follow other suggestions given in this [link](https://www.smashingmagazine.com/2021/09/improving-accessibility-of-markdown/) for accessibility improvements in markdown files.